ricarAlmeida/thesis-document-forgery-detection/README.md

 However, PEP was not selected as one of the main experimental directions in the final thesis workflow.
 The main reason is that PEP is a more exploratory representation in this context and has less direct literature support for the selected datasets and experimental setup.
 In contrast, ELA is a better-known forensic representation and is easier to justify with existing work.

 Therefore, PEP-related code is kept in the repository for completeness and future experimentation, but the main experimental focus is on RGB, ELA, auxiliary channels, and their combinations.

-### Multiple Input Combinations

-The experiments with SegFormer on the RTM dataset, explore different input configurations, such as:

-- RGB only
-- ELA only
-- RGB + auxiliary channels
-- ELA + auxiliary channels
-- RGB + ELA
-- RGB + ELA + auxiliary channels

-PEP-based combinations may exist in the codebase, but they should be considered exploratory rather than part of the main reported experimental setup.

 ---